 Do you have knowledge of current research, new therapeutic methods and clinical skills?
 Are you a subject matter expert?
 Use your knowledge and experience to teach others by presenting in the SASH Webinar Series.
 SASH seeks to find diverse presentations to help educate professionals or inform the public of problematic sexual behaviors and sexual health topics.

 SASH is offering presenters a 40% revenue share for webinars directed to a professional audience.
 Webinars geared toward a public audience will not include remuneration.
 In keeping with SASH’s mission, we are creating a library of free webinars for the public addressing a variety of topics on sexual health.
 In exchange for your generous donation of time and service to SASH, we will include advertising and publicity for you and your organization.
 If you are interested in presenting a SASH webinar, please let us know your availability soon.
-We are already booked for the balance of 2020 and taking submissions for 2021.
 Please include the proposed month, day of the week and time of day (please include your time zone).
 Also indicate if you intend to present for a professional or public audience and the suggested length of time.
 SASH accepts proposals via online submission only.
 You may save information as you go along and return to edit before submission.
 All items are required before submittal will be considered.
 Please use correct spelling and punctuation.
 If your submission is selected, your online entry is the material for all marketing materials.
 Please use the tabs below to review the helpful information about the submission process before starting your submission.
 SASH is approved for home study and live continuing education credits.
 SASH believes each content area important to allow for divergent views and broad encompassing training, however, the views expressed by the individual trainers/presenters are their own and do not necessarily represent the views of SASH, its Board or its members.

 In order for a submission to be chosen, the proposal must satisfy the following to meet continuing education requirements and standards: the presenter must qualify as an expert on the subject matter and possess the appropriate credentials to present the material, the subject matter must be directly and primarily related to practice, education or research and enable attendees to remain relevant with the most up to date scientific evidence regarding treatment, assessment and intervention to increase competency and service delivery.
 Reasons Submissions Fail to be Accepted Abstract/Content The session description fails to provide a purpose, outcome for attendees or statement that reflects a relationship to learning or improving clinical skills.
 The session must focus on relevant clinical skills and not promotion of a person, product or treatment.
 The content is not innovative or novel and does not reflect current trends or research in the field.
 Objectives The objectives are not observable or measurable (action verbs) and do not follow APA format.
 Terms such as learn, know, understand are used versus measurable terms such as list, describe, demonstrate, compare, explain.
 They do not focus on what the learner will know or be able to do as a result of attending the session.
 They do not connect to the abstract description.
 The number of objectives does not meet the requirement of one objective for every 30 minutes of learning.
 Presenter The presenter does not possess the appropriate level of expertise or knowledge to address the session content.
 The education, credentials and experience of the presenter does not qualify them to address the topic.
 Relevant Scholarly References The submitted references are not from the last 10 years.
 The references are not scholarly (from academic journals), The references are not in APA format.
 Connection to theme The submission does not fit the theme of the conference or highlight elements of sexual health: cognitive, affective, physical, or spiritual factors.